hugojosefson/express-cluster-stability/README.md

       `message` and any extra arguments to that level.
 Default is a function which uses `console.log` and `console.error`; see *Full config options example* below.
   * `masterFunction` - Optional.
 Function which will be run only in the master process.
 Receives the effective options object as an argument.
+May return a `Promise`, which will delay forking of worker processes until it resolves.

 #### Worker function